 Yes, Embark offers the option to have multiple pre-authorized contributions (PAC) within the same plan.
 Contributions don’t need to be the same frequency or come from the same bank account.

 Yes, you can set up a pre-authorized contribution plan from your bank account to help you regularly save through our digital platform.
-You may also set up recurring bill payments from your bank account at a Canadian financial institution.
+You may also set up recurring bill payments from your bank account at most Canadian financial institutions.
 If you need to stop your scheduled contributions, you can do so and manage all of your pre-authorized contributions and linked bank accounts through your secure account.

 If you are getting warnings about how much you can set for your pre-authorized contribution, or your household income is less than $40,000/year, you will need to speak with one of our Education Savings Specialists to ensure you are setting up the best plan for your circumstance.

 Absolutely, we encourage lump sum contributions when you have extra funds; the lifetime contribution limit is $50,000.
 Just remember that you’ll typically only attract grants on the first $2,500 contributed per year and up to $5,000 if you have the carry-forward room.

 No, you can only save through pre-authorized contributions from your bank accounts or through the bill payment feature when online banking with a Canadian financial institution.